 - Add the crushed ice and a paper straw, and enjoy immediately.

 - Want to make your own cold brew?
-Coarsely grind 6 ounces (170g) of medium roast coffee beans and stir them with 6 cups (1.4 liters) of cold water.
-Cover and refrigerate for 20 hours, then strain out the grounds and reserve the coffee.
+Coarsely grind 6 ounces (170g) of medium roast coffee beans and mix with 6 cups (1.4 liters) of cold water.
+Cover and refrigerate for 12-24 hours, then strain out the grounds.
 Cold brew will keep in the fridge for up to 1 week.